a-synchronous/rubico/README.md

 ```

 A note from the author
 > At a certain point in my career, I grew frustrated with the entanglement of my own code.
 While looking for something better, I found functional programming.
 I was excited by the idea of functional composition, but disillusioned by the redundancy of effectful types.
-I started rubico to capitalize on the prior while rebuking the latter.
+I started Rubico to capitalize on the prior while rebuking the latter.
 Many iterations since then, the library has grown into something I personally enjoy using, and continue to use to this day.

-rubico is founded on the following principles:
+Rubico is founded on the following principles:
  * asynchronous code should be simple
  * functional style should not care about async
  * functional transformations should be composable, performant, and simple to express